khremli-vera/rsschool-cv/cv.md

 ## Languages

 * English B1
-The language practice takes place by communicating with colleagues, business correspondence, using sources for education in English/
+The language practice takes place by communicating with colleagues, business correspondence, using sources for education in English
 * German basics